ryanyxw/FlexOlmo/README.md

 | 🔥 **FlexOlmo-7x7B-1T** | **70.4** | **60.1** | **60.2** | **30.5** | 44.8 | 46.8 | 47.9 | **78.3** | 66.2 | 53.8 | 14.6 | 52.0 |
 | **FlexOlmo-7x7B-1T-RT** | 70.3 | 60.0 | **60.2** | 30.3 | **45.2** | **47.2** | 47.7 | 77.2 | **67.6** | **53.9** | 13.3 | **52.2** |

-* The evaluation of the individual model refers to the dense model, not the 2x7B MoE model.
+Note: The evaluation of the individual model refers to the dense model, not the 2x7B MoE model.

-Scripts for experiments in the paper can be found in [scripts](scripts/).
+Example scripts for experiments in the paper can be found in [scripts](scripts/).

 # Citation
 ```bibtex